 How to make a classic chocolate ganache tart

-We start with a classic graham cracker crust: (chocolate) graham crumbs, a spoonful of brown sugar, salt, and melted butter, which will bake just long enough to crisp up and hold its shape.
+We start with a classic graham cracker crust: (chocolate) graham crumbs, a spoonful of brown sugar, salt, and melted butter.
+It will bake just long enough to crisp up and hold its shape.
 Easy, peasy.

 Homemade ganache is both glorious and incredibly simple.
-Heat the cream (or coconut milk) until just shy of simmering, then drizzle it over a large bowl of roughly chopped chocolate.
+Heat the cream (or coconut milk) until just shy of simmering.
+Then drizzle it over a large bowl of roughly chopped chocolate.
+That’s it.
 The chocolate will begin to sink into the warm cream, before melting completely once stirred together into a shiny, luscious filling.

 Once the ganache is poured into the graham crust, and had a chance to set, all that’s left is a vibrant topping of fresh raspberries.